lee2sman/now/README.md

 I'm a professor of New Media and Computer Science at [Purchase College](https://www.purchase.edu/live/profiles/2060-lee-tusman).
 I'm currently on junior sabbatical.

 As part of my sabbatical I am working on developing tools for DIY arts organizations and assisting in archiving, oral history, photogrammetry and other projects.
+See [ongoing project notes](https://github.com/lee2sman/archiving-artist-spaces/).

 ### Code sketching